Deal or No Deal: Basis and antecedents

-Algorithm used by "The Bank"
+Methodology used by "The Bank"

-There are several theories concerning the algorithm that "The Bank" uses to determine the appropriate bank offer.
-This is a secret held by the various publishers around the world, however a number of people have approximated the algorithm with various levels of accuracy.
-In many variations of the format the Bank does not know the contents of the briefcase, and therefore the Monty Hall Problem does not apply to the probability calculations, but this varies from country to country.
+Several theories concern the methodology "The Bank" uses to determine the appropriate bank offer.
+This is a secret held by the various publishers around the world, however several people have approximated the algorithm with various levels of accuracy.

-Statistical studies of the US version of the show were undertaken by Daniel Shifflet in 2011, and showed a linear regression of bank offers against expected value.
+Statistical studies of the American version of the show were undertaken by Daniel Shifflet in 2011 and showed a linear regression of bank offers against expected value.
 In summary, Shifflet found that in the syndicated 30-minute version of the show the bank would offer a percentage of the expected value (EV) of the remaining cases, and this percentage increased linearly from approximately 37% of EV at the first offer to approximately 84% of EV at the seventh offer.
 This version of the program also allowed players to ‘hypothetically’ play out the remainder of the game from the point where they accepted the bank's offer, and Shiffler noted that the hypothetical bank offers were significantly higher than real bank offers at equivalent points in the game.